josuebrunel/pysxm/README.rst

 .. code:: python

-    In [1]: from pysxdb import SimpleType, ComplexType, DateType In [2]: class BirthDate(DateType):
+    In [1]: from pysxm import SimpleType, ComplexType, DateType In [2]: class BirthDate(DateType):
     ...:     pass
     ...: